zhangyingchi/NYC_event/README.md

 Due to the supportting issue of gmaps package, the directions layer cannot be exported temporarily.

-### Jupyter Notebook

-Google Maps Widget can not show on terminal, some functions in option 3,5,6 cannot be seen if you run NYC_event.py on terminal

 ## Run Instructions - GUI Events Filter
 We also provides a GUI filter for users to search the events